info-201a-au20/final-project-yaly-1824184/README.md

 - What questions (from above) can be answered using the data in this dataset (**1 point**)?

+- *Questions such as (What characteristics of a video make is go viral? and (What type of entertainment is most popular from over the years?) can be answered by using this dataset*

 ## Finding Data (**15 points**, 5 points each)
 For each identified data source,